-- Melt a little butter in a pan, roll the sprouts gently in the butter, season with lots of freshly ground pepper and salt.
+- Melt a little butter in a pan, add in the sprouts, season with lots of freshly ground pepper and salt.
 Taste for seasoning.

 - Chop the bacon into little pieces.
-Add most of the coarsely chopped hazelnuts and candied bacon.
-Toss, taste and correct seasoning.
+Add most of the hazelnuts and candied bacon.
+Toss, taste and season if needed.

 - Turn the sprouts into a warm serving dish.
-Sprinkle with the remaining hazelnuts, candied bacon and chopped parsley.
+Sprinkle with the remaining hazelnuts and chopped parsley.